Ziarat, Pakistan: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and D. Be careful to find the necessary type.
-Most adapters currently being sold are just plug changers and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types C and D. Be sure to get the necessary type.
+The vast majority of adapters for sale now are simply plug changers and expect your devices to change the voltage themselves.
 If yours can't do that they could burn up.
-This one should be sufficient for most countries.
+This one should work in most places.

 Airplane phone mount